 Psalms of Solomon xviii.'
 Thus briefly this Greek Bible contains in the Old Testament, in addition to all the books of the Hebrew Canon, the books of our Apocrypha, except 2 Esdras, and besides these, 3, 4 Maccabees, which we do not receive.
-In the New Testament it contains all the received books with the addition of 1, 2 Clement, which are only found in this MS. The omission of the Shepherd, no less than the insertion of the Clementine Epistles, seems to point to Syria rather than Alexandria as the real source from which this MS. was derived.
+In the New Testament it contains all the received books with the addition of I, 2 Clement, which are only found in this MS. The omission of the Shepherd, no less than the insertion of the Clementine Epistles, seems to point to Syria rather than Alexandria as the real source from which this MS. was derived.
 The same conclusion is perhaps indicated by the order of the Old Testament.
-For from the arrangement of the books it appears that Esther4 Maccabees formed an Appendix to the historical APPEND.B. books, and Wisdom and Ecclesiasticus an Appendix-to the Hagiographa; and that they were not treated as, in the fullest sense, canonical.

-2. The history of the Vatican MS, (Cod.
+For from the arrangement of the books it appears that Esther- The history of the Vatican MS. (Cod.
 B) is 2.
-The Vatiunknown.
-It appears to have been in the Vatican can MS.

-Library from the close of the fifteenth century, and it has been conjectured that it was brought from the East (Constantinople) by Cardinal Bessarion.
+The Vati-2. unknown.
+It appears to have been in the Vatican can MS. Library from the close of the fifteenth century, and it has been conjectured that it was brought from the East (Constantinople) by Cardinal Bessarion.
 The narrative of the various attempts which have been made to collate it form one of the strangest stories in literary annals; and the edition lately published (1858) from the collation of Cardinal Mai, still leaves very much to be desired.
 The MS. is referred with confidence to the fourth century, and on the whole it may be pronounced to be the most correct copy of the Greek Bible, though it is not free from grave faults.
-It is mutilated both at the beginning and at the end. and consequently has no table of contents like that in the Alexandrine MS.; nor is there anything to show whether it originally included the Apocalupse or other books, as the Epistles of Clement or Hermas.
-The books which remain are the following:

-[I. The Octateuch.]
+It is mutilated both at the beginning and at the end, and consequently has no table of contents like that in the Alexandrine MS.; nor is there anything to show whether it originally included the Apocalypse or other books, as the Epistles of Clement or Hermas.
+The books which remain are the following: [I. The Octateuch.]
 Genesis (a fragment).
 Exodus.
 Leviticus.
 Numbers.
 Deuteronomy.
 Joshua the son of Naue.
 Judges.

-Ruth.
+Rutk.
 [II.
 The Historical Books.]

-Kingdoms I (I Samuel).
+Kingdoms 1 (1 Samuel).
 Kingdoms 2 (2 Samuel).

-Kingdoms 3 (I Kings).
+Kingdoms 3 (1 Kings).
 Kingdoms 4 (2 Kings).

-Paralipomena I (I Chronicles).
+Paralipomena 1 (1 Chronicles).
 Paralipomena 2 (2 Chronicles).

-Esdras I (Esdras I).
+Esdras 1 (Esdras 1).
 Esdras 2 (Ezra, Nehemiah).